 The second-largest city is Santiago de Cuba, situated on the southeastern tip of the main island very close to the infamous place Guantanamo you probably have heard about.

-In June 2022 I published my first travel guide e-book about Cuba, after living in Havana for one and a half years.
+In June 2022 I published my first travel guide e-book about Cuba, after living in Havana for two years.

-You will find all about the different destinations and sights, but also a lot of information no one tells you about – that you really need to know before visiting Cuba!
+You will find a lot of the information no one tells you about – that you really need to know before visiting Cuba!

 As an Amazon affiliate, I earn from qualifying sales, including my own products.